How to Control Risk?

 The greater the likelihood of a hazard occurring and/or the greater the harm that would result if the hazard or risk did occur, the less weight should be given to the cost of controlling the hazard or risk.
 If two control measures provide the same levels of protection and are equally reliable, you can adopt the least expensive option.

-Cost cannot be used as a reason for adopting controls that rely exclusively on changing people’s behavior or actions when there are more effective controls available that can change the risk through substitution, engineering, or isolation.
+Cost cannot be used as a reason for adopting controls that rely exclusively on changing people’s behavior or actions when more effective controls are available that can change the risk through substitution, engineering, or isolation.

 Implementing Controls

-The control measures you put into operation will usually require changes to the way work is carried out due to new or modified equipment or processes, new or different chemicals, or new personal protective equipment.
+The control measures you implement will usually require changes to how work is carried out due to new or modified equipment or processes, new or different chemicals, or new personal protective equipment.
 In these situations, it is usually necessary to support the control measures with the following:

 Develop a safe work procedure that describes the task, identifies the hazards, and documents how the task will be performed to minimize the risks.

-Train your workers in the work procedure to ensure that they can perform the task safely.
-Training should require workers to demonstrate that they are competent in performing the task according to the procedure.
+Train your workers in the work procedure to ensure they can perform the task safely.
+Training should require workers to demonstrate competence in performing the task according to the procedure.
 It is insufficient to simply give a worker the procedure and ask them to acknowledge that they understand and can perform it.
 Training, instruction, and information must be provided in a form that can be understood by all workers.

 Information and instruction may also need to be provided to others who enter the workplace, such as customers or visitors.